raymond1/simple-parser-generator/README.md

 CLING_WORD = 'cling'

-The above rule would match the string 'cling'.
+The above rule would match strings that start with 'cling'.
+For example, 'clingon' would be a match.

-By combining multiple rules and patterns together, you can end up with some expressions which are useful.
+By combining multiple rules and patterns together, you can end up with some really useful expressions.

-This software is still in its early phases, and I am aware of some bugs but it has been released into the wild because I feel it might be very useful.
+This software is still in its early phases, and I am aware of some bugs and problems in the documentation but it has been released into the wild because I feel it has reached a point where it could be very useful.
 Be free, my software, and go where you need to go!
 I'll support you!
 Grow!
 Grow!

 If you have trouble using my software, you can send me an email at